ciampluca/counting_perineuronal_nets/data/README.md

 # be sure to be in this directory
 cd data/

-# downloads and extracts VGG, MBM, and PNN datasets
+# downloads and extracts VGG, MBM, and Nuclei datasets
 ./download_data.sh

-# converts TIFFs to HDF5 for the PNN dataset
-python convert_tifs_to_hdf5.py
 ```